powernsx/powernsx.github.io/_posts/2016-12-22-An-early-Christmas-present.markdown

 I did take a quick look at PoSH Core at the time, and liked what I saw, but the lack of support for dealing easily with unsigned certificates brought me unstuck very early on in attempts to get PowerNSX going on Core and I waited patiently (more than some ;) ) for things to improve a little and for enough free time to present itself to work on porting PowerNSX.

-So VMworld happened, with Anthony and myself presenting a very successful session on PowerNSX and PyNSXv at Vegas, and then a month's leave, Barcelona, vForum, another trip to HQ... but finally,I found a few weeks of reasonably consecutive time in December to get down to brass tacks...
+So VMworld happened, with Anthony and myself presenting a very successful session on PowerNSX and PyNSXv at Vegas, and then a month's leave, Barcelona, vForum, another trip to HQ... but finally, I found a few weeks of reasonably consecutive time in December to get down to brass tacks...

 # PowerNSX support for PowerShell Core